parisproffitt/TradingAdvisorChatbot/README.md

 # Trading Advisor Chatbot

 ## Purpose
 This Java program is an interactive chatbot designed to provide financial trading advice.
 Users can input market scenarios, ask about trading strategies, or request guidance on investments.
-The chatbot demonstrates advanced Java concepts including object-oriented programming, conditional logic, loops, and user input handling.
+The chatbot demonstrates Java object-oriented programming, conditional logic, loops, and user input handling.

 ## Features